 All Texas undergraduate students in public higher education are required to complete the state-approved core curriculum.
-The core curriculum described below applies to students who enroll for the first time at TWU in fall 2015.
-This core differs from prior core curricula; archives can be retrieved from the Undergraduate Studies and Academic Partnerships Core Curriculum Archives.
+The core curriculum described below applies to students who enrolled for the first time at TWU in fall 2014 or later.
+This core differs from prior core curricula; archives can be retrieved from the Core Curriculum Archives webpage.
 For information related to the transfer of core curriculum courses, see the Transfer of Credits section of this catalog.

 The TWU Core Curriculum is a general education program designed to: